shreyash05/Virtual_Assistant/README.md

 ## What Is VoiceId?
 #### Voice id helps us to select different voices.
 voice[0].id = Male voice

 voice[1].id = Female voice

+## To search something on Wikipedia
+ To do Wikipedia searches, we need to install and import the Wikipedia module into our program.
+Type the below command to install the Wikipedia module :pip install wikipedia